Elaphe carinata: Distribution

 Elaphe carinata is found in China, northern Vietnam, Taiwan, and Japan (Ryukyu Islands).

 Commercial use

-Elaphe carinata is one of the major species in the snake trade in China, particularly in skin trade but also of live animals; it is the most commonly available snake in restaurants.
+Elaphe carinata is one of the major species in the snake trade in China, particularly in the skin trade but also that of live animals; it is the most commonly available snake in restaurants.

-The king rat snake is also found in the exotic pet trade.
+The king ratsnake is also found in the exotic pet trade.
 Although once considered undesirable due to their nervous nature and strong odour, this species is growing in popularity among keepers.
-There are also several genetic color mutations that are being bred; one being Albino.
+There are also several genetic colour mutations that are being bred, one being Albino.